Peter Palchinsky: Biography

 After the Shakhty Trial, prosecutor Krylenko wanted a bigger show trial of engineers.
 He tortured Palchinsky so he would take on the role of the leader of a state-wide conspiracy.
 Palchinsky did not give in.
 He was executed in 1929.

 Legacy

 Palchinsky was vilified by Soviet propaganda, and then mostly forgotten, but he is given a much more favourable hearing in Alexander Solzhenitsyn's The Gulag Archipelago (1974), pt.1 and November 1916 (1984) which present him as a clear-eyed, hard-working spokesman of the engineer community.

-In 1996 Loren Graham published The Ghost of the Executed Engineer: Technology and the Fall of the Soviet Union which used an account of Palchinsky's life to illustrate the role of technology in the first decade of Soviet society.
+In 1996, Loren Graham published The Ghost of the Executed Engineer: Technology and the Fall of the Soviet Union, which used an account of Palchinsky's life to illustrate the role of technology in the first decade of Soviet society.

+In 2011, Tim Harford published Adapt: Why Success Always Starts with Failure (2011), which described Palchinsky's approach to industrial projects as "three 'Palchinsky principles'": variation, survivability, and selection.